Werkstatt für Landschafts-

 Welcome

-You may find here details about the office, work activities, publications and other items of interest.
+You may find here details about my job history, work activities, publications and other items of interest.
 You may choose between English or German language.
 You may also be interested in various subjects displayed on the left hand side.
-It is intended to add further contributions of more general interest to this list, in future.
+Occasionally further contributions of more general interest will be added to this home page.

 In detail, this internet presentation contains...